 Applicability: Duplicate name collisions, shortened name collisions, search list name collisions

+Background on corp, home, and mail being reserved

+As previously discussed in Section 3.3.1, the ICANN SSAC’s SAC 045 report in 2010 [27] recommended prohibiting the delegation of certain domain names as TLDs.
+ICANN’s gTLD Applicant Guidebook [25] released in 2012 specified prohibited names that included the reserved TLD names from RFC 2606 [28]—test, example, invalid, and localhost—plus a few dozen more, in what was termed the Top-Level Reserved Names List.
+Most of the additional names were specific to internet infrastructure, like apnic, iab, iana, icann, ietf, and ssac, while a few were more general, such as local.

+In February 2013, RFC 6761, Special-Use Domain Names [110] defined how the RFC 2606 names should be treated, with RFC 6762, Multicast DNS [33] providing additional guidance on handling usage of the reserved names from RFC 6761.

+Section 3.4 of this report discussed in detail the evaluation of various TLD names, and Section 3.6 covered the recommendations from the JAS Global Advisors Phase One final report [95] and the ICANN approval of the Name Collision Occurrence Management Framework [98], which prevented delegation of the corp, home, and mail TLDs for the time being.

-[27][25][28][110][33][95][98]Since 2013 or earlier, some parties have been asking for the corp, home, and mail TLDs to be delegated.
+Since at least 2013, perhaps earlier, parties have been asking for the corp, home, and mail TLDs to be delegated.
 In August 2016, a group of applicants for those three TLDs sent a letter to ICANN asking for the names to be released because the risks that were present some years ago have been mitigated.
 [111] The letter included the following:

-“.HOME, .CORP, and .MAIL were originally put on the high-risk list due to an anticipated combined effect of conflict with internal name certificate authority use and the number of queries to the root where no name existed (sometimes referred to as “name collisions”).
+“.HOME, .CORP, and .MAIL were originally put on the high-risk list due to an anticipated combined effect of conflict with internal name certificate authority use and the number of queries to the root where no name existed (sometimes referred to as ‘name collisions’).
 The unreliability of self-assigned certificates, however, was mitigated last year with the reassignment of certificates to internal names and private IP addresses (i.e., for internal networks).
 This effective mitigation, coupled with the completion of controlled interruption of new gTLDs without incident, presents evidence that risks anticipated by the JAS report were grossly overstated.

 These results, at a minimum, call for a new examination to determine whether the basis for the Board’s earlier decision to stymie .HOME, .CORP, and .MAIL remains valid, and whether the original assumptions and recommendations continue to hold, given current experience.
 Just as the name collision issues were mitigated in all other gTLDs, the same likely is true for these three gTLDs.”